rohan843/cybersecurity-notes/README.md

 After deployment, ransomware can freeze network systems, make devices unusable and lock confidential data, making devices inaccessible.
 The threat actor then demands a ransom before providing a decryption key to allow organizations to return to their normal business operations.

 When ransom negotiations occur or data is leaked by a threat actor, these eventa can occur through the dark web.

+### Key Impacts of Threats, Risk and Vulnerabilities

 ## Layers of the Web